Actindo-AG/Documentation/PIM/Integration/07_ManageVariantSets.md

 ### Define the variant set basic data

+Define the basic inputs, such as name and attribute set, for the variant set.

 #### Prerequisites

 An attribute set has been created, see [Create an attribute set](./02_ManageAttributeSets.md#create-an-attribute-set).